 Lay about 1 inch of the coarse (not fine) bedding sand.
 Be sure to keep the height even across the area as this is the last layer; its height will determine the final height of the patio.

 Lay the pavers on the coarse sand base.
-Avoid walking on the sand as much as possible.
+Avoid walking on the sand.
+Gently walk on freshly laid pavers to reach subsequent rows.
 Keep the pavers tight to each other, as wide joints lead to weeds between the pavers.

 As you lay the pavers, occasionally tamp down the pavers by gently tapping them with a hammer.
 Use a small scrap piece of two-by-four to soften the impact and to use as a leveling gauge, so that adjacent pavers are flush with each other.